Chetnik war crimes in World War II: Medical personnel and patients

-Suspected Partisan collaborators
+Suspected Partisan supporters

-Chetniks terrorized civilians of all ethnicities suspected of collaboration with the Partisans, intimidating others to discourage Partisan support.
-A suspect's family was often tortured for collaboration with Partisans.
+Chetniks terrorized civilians of all ethnicities suspected of supporting the Partisans, intimidating others to discourage Partisan support.
+A suspect's family was often tortured for supporting the Partisans.

 In the summer of 1942, Montenegrin Chetniks, under the command of Blažo Đukanović, Bajo Stanišić and Pavle Đurišić (with the approval of Mihailović), cooperated fully with Italian forces during the period of anti-Partisan terror and reprisals against suspected collaborators, across large areas of occupied-Montenegro.
 As the Italian commanders were eager to reduce the commitment of their own forces, local Chetniks were given the authority to create what was essentially a parallel occupation and police force to supervise areas of the protectorate, independent of Italian control.
-To this end, Chetnik forces began a policy of "punishing" any civilian collaboration with Partisan forces.
+To this end, Chetnik forces began a policy of "punishing" any civilian support for Partisan forces.
 Chetniks set up detention camps to detain suspected Partisan supporters and in June, Stanišić gave orders to shoot any peasants found guilty of supplying Partisans with food.
 In Nikšić, captured Partisans and their sympathisers were handed over to the Italians, where they were immediately executed.